Skip to main content

 Display settings cog for assets

-Hitting the alt key (Windows) or the option key (Mac) will toggle showing a settings cog icon on all files in your project window, clicking on these cogs will show you the available Playable Plugin settings that you can configure for that asset (example in the image below).
+Hitting the alt key (Windows) or the option key (Mac) will toggle showing a settings cog icon on all files in your project window, clicking on these cogs will show you the available Playworks Plugin settings that you can configure for that asset (example in the image below).

 images-large

-Luna Assets Context Menu
+Unity Playworks Plugin Assets Context Menu

 You can also access options for you assets by the right click menu in Unity; simply right click on an asset and hover over the 'Luna' context menu to expand it and see the available options for that asset (example in the image below).